Harald-U/kubernetes-handson/docs/lab3.md

 # Lab 3: Create MySQL deployment

-In the Docker 101 this is the command to start MySQL.
+In the Docker 101 workshop this was the command to start MySQL.

 > **Do not run this command!** It is only here for reference.